This set of Biomedical Instrumentation online quiz focuses on “Transmission of Analog Physiological Signals Over Telephone”.

 d) pressure sensors

 Explanation: Optical fibre sensors are non-electrical and hence are free from electrical interference usually associated with electronically based sensors.
 Optic sensors are used for endoscopic imaging.
-They are suitable for telemetry applications as bulk of the instrumentation can be at a reasonable distance from the patient.
+They are suitable for telemetry applications as the bulk of the instrumentation can be at a reasonable distance from the patient.

 5. Which of the following component converts biochemical events into measurable signals?